esluyter/ESTimeline/README.md

 ### Bulk edit Synths -- Random panning:
 - Select all your Synth clips
-- right click > clip actions > bulk edit synth arguments
+- right click > clip actions > synth actions > bulk edit synth arguments
 - for `pan` put in `rrand(-1.0, 1.0)` and check the "hard coded" box
   - this will generate a random hard-coded pan per clip. (if you want it to be newly random every time you play it, uncheck the box)